bennorth/pyawssfn/implementation-notes.md

 Represents an `if`/`else` statement, with test (`ChoiceCondition`), body for when test true, and body for when test false.

+## `ParallelIR`

+Represents a `Parallel` state.
+A few plausible approaches to how the Python should look for this; settled on local function definitions, which have access to variables in the enclosing scope.
+See `sample_parallel_invocation` test fixture and its usage.
+Seems slightly clunky to pass around the 'enclosing scope' of definitions but not too bad.

 # Local variables as Step Function state